oimcoding/oimcoding.github.io/README.md

 **Lecture 3: Cryptography**

 > Understand several methods of symmetric key cryptography, public key (asymmetric) key cryptography on a high (math-free) level.
 Focus on the pros & cons of each method. (ex.
 Why this mechanism is brute-force free?
 Why we won't adapt this brute-force free approach?)

+Elliptic Curve (One of the asymmetric key approaches) was explained at the end of the lecture, which I missed most of it.
+Let's write some notes about Elliptic Curve first.